ktmac21/readme-generator/Develop/README.md

 https://opensource.org/licenses/MIT

 ## Contributions:
-No other contributors at this time but if you would like to contribute please see info.
+No other contributors at this time.
+If you would like to contribute please contact me.

 ## Tests:
-THis is one of my tests
+No tests at this time.

 ## Questions: